top of page

 Search

-• Writer's pictureJacob Lyngsøe
+Writer's pictureJacob Lyngsøe

 Wreck of a Co-Op

 As a self-professed cruise history geek, I often lament the lack of tangible artefacts from cruise history.
 Cruise ships never get turned into museums – they just get scrapped and disappear discreetly.
-True, a few ocean liners that pulled cruise duty in their golden years have made that transition, but their cruise role is rarely the focus of the exhibition.
+True, a few ocean liners that pulled cruise duty in their golden years have made that transition, but their cruise exploits are rarely the focus of the exhibition.
 All the accumulated bric-a-brac, memorabilia and ephemera of cruising experiences past ends up in private collections / scrapbooks at best or in the trash at worst.
 But there are a few places where you can still feel tangible cruise history beneath your fingers and discover some interesting facets of cruise history so bear with me now, as I take you to one of those places.

 Dive into History

 All right then!
 You’ll need a boat!
-Then you’ll need to sail to a point located 50°48'33"N 0°50'32"E – for your reference that’s some 15 km / 10 miles south-west of Dungeness on the coast of Kent, England.
+Then you’ll need to sail to a point located 50°48'33"N 0°50'32"E – for your reference that’s some 15 km / 10 miles Southwest of Dungeness on the coast of Kent, England.
 You’ll need to don diving gear and descend some 34 m / 111 ft into the English Channel.
-Here you will come across the wreck of an Edwardian steam yacht, some 101 meters / 334 feet long, sitting upright on the sandy sea floor, bow pointing north-west.
+Here you will come across the wreck of an Edwardian steam yacht, some 101 meters / 334 feet long, sitting upright on the gravel sea floor, bow pointing north-west.
 The clipper bow still features the remainder of a classic bowsprit, now draped in fishnet, and on the forecastle, you can still make out the capstans, anchor chains and the foot of the forward mast, though the mast itself has long since sheared away from corrosion.

 SY Argonaut Wreck Location